FedeLoch/PBT/README.md

-# PBT: Property-Based Testing & Guided Performance Fuzzing for Pharo
+# PBT - Property-Based Testing & Guided Performance Fuzzing for Pharo

 PBT is a framework for Pharo designed to discover both functional bugs and performance outliers (Perfuzzing).
 It combines traditional random generation with grammar-based mutations, feedback-oriented exploration, and automatic regression test generation.

 ---

-## 🎯 Core Objective
+## Core Objective

 The goal of PBT is to automate the discovery of **worst-case scenarios**.
 Whether you are looking for inputs that break your invariants (Property Testing) or inputs that maximize execution time/memory, PBT guides the search using feedback from the system under test.

 ---

-## 🏗 Architecture Overview
+## Architecture Overview

 PBT is built with a highly modular and decoupled architecture, allowing for flexible instrumentation and search strategies.